Supercharge Your Development Workflow: Mastering Claude Code Slash Commands

 Command Maintenance and Evolution

 Version control your commands just like any other code.
 Use pull requests to discuss command changes and ensure team alignment.
-This process also serves as training for new team members, as they can see the reasoning behind specific command structures and requirements.
+This process also serves as training for new team members, as they can see the reasoning behind specific command structures.

 Integration with Existing Development Tools